Noemi (singer)

 Veronica Scopelliti (/it/; born 25 January 1982), known professionally as Noemi (/it/), is an Italian singer-songwriter.
-Since rising in fame after competing in the second season of Italian talent show X Factor in 2009, she has released seventh studio albums, promoted by commercially successful songs such as "Briciole", "Vuoto a perdere", "Per tutta la vita", and Sanremo Music Festival's competing singles such as "Sono solo parole", "Glicine", "Ti amo non lo so dire", "Se t'innamori muori".
+Since rising in fame after competing in the second season of Italian talent show X Factor in 2009, she has released seventh studio albums, promoted by commercially successful songs such as "Briciole", "Vuoto a perdere", "Per tutta la vita", and her Sanremo Music Festival–competing singles "Sono solo parole", "Glicine", "Ti amo non lo so dire", "Se t'innamori muori".

 She collaborated with several artists, including with Fiorella Mannoia on Italian chart topper song "L'amore si odia", with Fedez on "L'amore eternit", and on "Makumba" and "Hula-hoop" with Carl Brave.
 Noemi also performed songs for the soundtrack of Italian films Women vs. Men and Domani è un altro giorno, receiving a special Nastro d'Argento award in 2019.

 Noemi served as a judge and coach on The Voice of Italy (2013-2015), Sanremo Young (2019), Io Canto Famiy (2025), and co-host her own radio show and acted in television series Baciato dal sole (2016) and Adoration (2025).